 2. Creates a Positive Impression: Giving interview feedback will position your company as a place that cares about people’s experiences.
 As a consequence, you will improve word of mouth and attract talent more easily.

 4. Boosts Candidates’ Confidence: Receiving interview feedback is an indicator that your efforts and contributions are being acknowledged.
-Therefore, when you give interview feedback, candidates will feel more at peace with themselves even if they are unsuccessful.
+Therefore, when you give one, candidates will feel more at peace with themselves even if they are unsuccessful.

 5. Helps in Redefining Career Goals: Your interview feedback will help candidates understand to what roles they should apply and in which fields their skills can be most valuable.
 With your career advice, they can make better decisions regarding their professional journey.

-6. Improves Your Recruitment Practices: When you implement interview feedback, you can encourage employers to learn from candidates’ feedback.
-By using interview feedback as a hiring practice, employers can reflect on how fair their methods are.
+6. Improves Your Recruitment Practices: When you implement interview feedback, you also encourage employers to learn from candidates’ feedback.

-The key to asking for interview feedback from candidates is simplicity.
-Below you can find tips on how to ask for interview feedback by incorporating simplicity as a core principle:
+Getting feedback is just as important as giving it, which makes candidates’ feedback valuable in the hiring process.
+The key to asking candidates for interview feedback is simplicity.
+Below are some tips on how to request it while keeping simplicity as a core principle:

 Providing feedback is always difficult and providing interview feedback is not an exception.
 Candidates might feel the pressure of facing judgment and other negative consequences after giving candid feedback especially if they are waiting for their final assessment.